diddyjax19/NestIT-Phonestore/README.md

 3 EPIC - Add CRUD functionality

-    * As a Site User I want to browse .
+    * As a Site User I want to browse the website. .
+    * As a Site User I want to browse my categories.
-    * As a Site User I want to update recipes.
+    * As a Site User I want to update my cart.
-    * As a Site User I want to delete recipes from my recipe page.
+    * As a Site User I want to delete cart from my cart page.

 4 EPIC - Create Recipe Form